zonuexe/dig.el/README.md

 The name “dig” reflects the idea of digging into structured data to retrieve nested values.
 This package is inspired by Ruby's [`Hash#dig`](https://docs.ruby-lang.org/en/master/Hash.html#method-i-dig) method.

+This package was originally just called “dig”, but was renamed to “digs” to avoid a conflict with the Emacs built-in [`dig`](https://en.wikipedia.org/wiki/Dig_(command)) command (short for “Domain Information Groper”).

 ## Comparison with let-alist

 Emacs provides the built-in `let-alist` macro for working with association lists.
-However, `let-alist` is designed for binding nested values to variables in a more readable manner, while `dig.el` focuses on retrieving values with a concise expression.
+However, `let-alist` is designed for binding nested values to variables in a more readable manner, while `digs.el` focuses on retrieving values with a concise expression.

 ### Example using let-alist